joomengine/jcb-documentation/082-New-Placeholders-Feature.md

 In **JCB version 2.9.14**, a new feature was introduced: **Global and Component-Level Placeholders**.
 This feature allows you to define and reuse placeholders dynamically across your components — enhancing flexibility, reusability, and maintainability of your generated Joomla code.

-Before diving into the new functionality, it’s important to understand JCB’s existing placeholders system.
+Before diving into the new functionality, it's important to understand JCB's existing placeholders system.

 ---